vkoukis/syncat/README.md

 ## Dependencies

+Syncat requires recent versions of the following Python packages:

+* `pyte`, it has been tested with python3-pyte>=0.8.0-2 on Debian.
-Syncat requires a recent version of pyte, it has been tested with python3-pyte
+* `ansi`, it has been tested with python3-ansi>=0.1.5-2 on Debian.
->= 0.8.0-2 on Debian.

 ## TODO